juanMarinero/vim-plugins-screenshots/README.md

 2. **Original Content**:
    - All original written content, documentation, and any media not derived from plugin or third-party sources are licensed under GPLv3+
    - These media files are stored locally in this repository
+   - If any content is partially based on other sources, a corresponding text file with the same name (homonym) will be provided to indicate the original sources.

 3. **Third-party Content** (non-plugin sources):
    - Only content that is neither from plugins nor original will have a *Source* link